 - 1. Conflict: Channel conflicts are detected based on the permissive programming jumpers on the program card.
 This operation remains unchanged from normal operation except for the solid Yellow arrow (FYA clearance) signal. - 2.
 Yellow Change Interval Conflict: During the Yellow change interval of the Permissive Turn channel (flashing Yellow arrow) the conflict monitor shall verify that no conflicting channels to the solid Yellow arrow channel (clearance) are active.
 These conflicting channels shall be determined by the program card compatibility programming of the Permissive Turn channel (flashing Yellow arrow).
-During the Yellow change interval of the Protected Turn channel (solid Green arrow) the conflict monitor shall verify that no conflicting channels to the solid Yellow arrow channel (clearance) are active as determined by the program card compatibility programming of the Protected Turn channel (solid Green arrow).
+During the Yellow change interval of the Protected Turn channel (solid Green arrow) the conflict monitor shall verify that no conflicting channels to the solid Yellow arrow channel (clearance) are active as determined by the program card compatibility programming of the Protected Turn channel (solid Green arrow) the conflict monitor shall verify that no conflicting channels to the solid Yellow arrow channel (clearance) are active as determined by the program card compatibility programming of the Protected Turn channel (solid Green arrow).

 - 3. Flash Rate Detection: The conflict monitor unit shall monitor for the absence of a valid flash rate for the Permissive turn channel (flashing Yellow arrow).
 If the Permissive turn channel (flashing Yellow arrow) is active for a period greater than 1600 milliseconds, ensure the conflict monitor triggers and puts the intersection into flash.
 If the Permissive turn channel (flashing Yellow arrow) is active for a period less than 1400 milliseconds, ensure the conflict monitor does not trigger.
 Ensure the conflict monitor will remain in the triggered (in fault mode) state until the unit is reset at the front panel or through the external remote reset input.
-Provide a jumper or switch that will enable and disable the Flash Rate Detection function.
-Ensure that when the jumper is not present, or the switch is in the OFF position the Flash Rate Detection function is enabled.
-Ensure that when the jumper is present, or the switch is in the ON position the Flash Rate Detection function is disabled. - 4.
+Provide a jumper or switch that will enable and disable the Flash Rate Detection function the Flash Rate Detection function is enabled.
+Ensure that when the jumper is present or the switch is in the ON position the Flash Rate Detection function is disabled. - 4.
 Red Monitoring or Absence of Any Indication (Red Failure): The conflict monitor unit shall detect a red failure if there is an absence of voltage on all four of the inputs of a FYA channel pair (RA, YA, FYA, GA). - 5.
 Dual Indications on the Same Channel: The conflict monitor unit shall detect a dual indication if two or more inputs of a FYA channel pair (RA, YA, FYA, GA) are "on" at the same time. - 6.
 Short/Missing Yellow Indication Fault (Clearance Error): The conflict monitor unit shall monitor the solid Yellow arrow for a clearance fault when terminating both the Protected Turn channel (solid Green arrow) interval and the Permissive Turn channel (flashing Yellow arrow) interval.